Baringo County: Religion and ethnicities

 The county is largely occupied by the Tugen, Lembus, Ndorois and Pokot people, which are Sub-Tribes of the Kalenjin people.
 The Tugen people include the Samor, Chapchap, and the Sachek of Sacho.
 Other communities residing in Baringo County include the Ilchamus, Turkana, Kikuyu, Numbians, and others.
 Christianity is the most practiced religion in the county.
 Traditionally, Baringo people believed in a Supreme Being known as Asis, who is represented by the sun; however, currently, most individuals in the county believe in Christianity.
-The well-known Christian denominations within Baringo County include the African Inland Church (AIC), Anglican Church of Kenya(ACK), FGCK and Roman Catholic.
+The well-known Christian denominations within Baringo County include the African Inland Church (AIC), Anglican Church of Kenya (ACK), FGCK and Roman Catholic.

 County government

 The current county governor is Benjamin Chesire Cheboi, the deputy governor is Eng.
-Felix Kipngo'k who is the eldest son of the former deputy governor Charles Kipng'ok who collapsed and died on 14 September 2022, at Jomo Kenyatta International Airport while boarding a plane to Mombasa; barely a month after taking oath of office.
+Felix Kipng'ok who is the eldest son of the former deputy governor Charles Kipng'ok who collapsed and died on 14 September 2022, at Jomo Kenyatta International Airport while boarding a plane to Mombasa; barely a month after taking oath of office.

 The current Senator is William Kipkorir Cheptumo after overwhelmingly defeating the former senator Gideon Moi on the 9 August polls.
 The current County Women Representative is Flowrence Jematiah Sergon.

 The County Executive Committee consists of the following: